qnert/pipex/README.md

 ## Installation

-To use the pipe operator imitation library in your C project, follow these steps:
+To use the pipe operator imitation program, follow these steps:

 1. Clone the repository: